Dorados de Chihuahua: Arizona–Texas League

-The Central Mexican League 1956-57
+The Central Mexican League

 The Central Mexican League was a class C operation which lasted two seasons, 1956 and 1957.
 The six-team circuit was very offense-friendly and ERAs over 8 were about as common as ERAs under 3.50.
-Both the City of Juarez and Chihuahua represented the state of Chihuahua Mexico.
-In 1956 the great pitcher Marte de Alejandro propelled Chihuahua to a second-place finish behind the Saltillo Saraperos by only a half game, with an astounding 129 strikeouts and 18 victories in the short season of only 100 games.
+Both the City of Juárez and Chihuahua represented the state of Chihuahua.
+In 1956 the great pitcher Marte de Alejandro propelled Chihuahua to a second-place finish behind the Saraperos de Saltillo by only a half game, with an astounding 129 strikeouts and 18 victories in the short season of only 100 games.
 Both teams had equal records on the last day of the season, yet a loss by Chihuahua and a forfeit by Saltillo's opponent gave the crown to the Saraperos.
 Chihuahua's manager Manuel Arroyo was furious, and promised a local paper that the Dorados would win in 1957, which they did.
-1957 marked the Gold men's first crown outright, posting a 62 and 38 record behind the great pitching of Antonio Dicochea, 17 wins and 157 Strikeouts.
+1957 marked the Gold men's first crown outright, posting a 62 and 38 record behind the great pitching of Antonio Dicochea, 17 wins and 157 strikeouts.

-Arizona–Mexico League 1958
+Arizona–Mexico League

 In 1955 the Arizona–Texas League became the Arizona–Mexico League.
-The circuit continued only four more seasons before the class C league bid adieu to baseball.
+The circuit continued only four more seasons before the class C league big adieu to baseball.
 During these four seasons more than 1,700,000 fans went through the gate.
-The Cananea Mineros was the only team to win more than one league title, taking two back to back, in 1955 and 1956.
+The Mineros de Cananea were the only team to win more than one league title, taking two back to back, in 1955 and 1956.
 They drew 347,247 fans those two years.
 Chihuahua joined the league for its final year in 1958.
 In 1958 the Dorados, skippered by Leonel Aldama, went 56 and 62 falling to fourth place, yet still leading the league in 58 with 59,917 fans in attendance.

-Mexican League 1973–1982
+Return to the Mexican League

-Returning to the Mexican League in 1973, Chihuahua, now under the name Centauros de Chihuahua in relation to a nickname for Pancho Villa, went 527 and 776.
-Never climbing above second place, the Centauros were a fan favorite drawing the most fans over the 10-year stretch.
+Chihuahua returned to the Mexican League in 1973 and went 527 and 776.
+Never climbing above second place, the Dorados were a fan favorite drawing the most fans over the 10-year stretch.

+In 1973, the Dorados, under coaches Mauro Ruiz and Mauro Contreras, and with players such as Norm McRae, finished last in the North Division.
+In 1975, the team, under Miguel Gaspar almost reached playoffs.
+In 1976, the club had their best season in the team's second stint in the Mexican League with a 67–68 record.

+In 1982, the Dorados franchise moved to Monclova and became the Acereros de Monclova, finishing the second stage of professional baseball in Chihuahua City.